 Sustainable Tourism Vs Economic Growth

 Sustainable tourism is something that we all need to be thinking about now.
 We are in the midst of a climate emergency along with a lot of historical, cultural and environmental areas being eroded due to overtourism.
 The Lake District was in the news recently regarding this and the steps the national park is taking to limit over tourism (read about their Go Lakes Travel Programme here).
-But there is a fine balance that is needed to make sure that areas reliant on tourism for their economy aren’t adversely affected financially.
+But there is a fine balance that is needed to make sure that areas reliant on tourism for their economy aren’t adversely affected financially or environmentally.

 Winchester is the ancient capital of England so is of huge cultural and historic importance, one that everyone should have the chance of visiting.
 So what can we do to limit the impact of tourism on the area without losing these sites to visitors or adversely affecting the local economy?